 Blackshades (W32.Shadesrat), PlugX (Backdoor.Korplug), Poison Ivy (Backdoor.Darkmoon) are some of the infamous RAT malware that plagued networks and users.
 Nanocore RAT Malware arrives disguised to perform the criminal actions it has been programmed for.
 The malware hides its presence for a long time by disabling the operation of an updated antivirus program.
 It misleads the user by generating fake warning alerts or error messages to install the latest version of application software or virus protection software.
 In the meantime, it makes use of the opportunity to drop harmful payloads in the registry editor which starts running on its own once the user boots the system.

 As a result, the RAT malware will start to spy, steal important files and even threaten the user by not providing access.
 Once in full-control, the cybercriminal can turn the system into a part of a botnet.
 Even though all the RAT malware issues have been addressed until now, it has been noticed that new RAT malware emerge out of the unknown and “make it” just like its more common cousins.
-It takes a robust virus removal software to identify and report such threats.
+It takes a robust best virus removal software to identify and report such threats.

 How NanoCore RAT Malware Infiltrates a Computer?